 It’s worth noting that, when the TAAR first came into force, it was unclear whether closing down your company and joining an umbrella company risked making you fall foul of the rules.

-The issue still isn’t clear cut.
-But the rules have been amended so that, if you continue being active in the trade as an employee and not as a business owner, it will be “less likely” that the main purpose of closing your business is tax avoidance.
+The issue still isn’t clear-cut.
+But the rules have been amended so that, if you continue being active in the trade as an employee and not as a business owner, it will be “less likely” that the primary purpose of closing your business is tax avoidance.

 Moneyboxing